Our organisation

 Simon Sibma (1960) is Chair of the Board of Directors.
 ‘People can rely on the SVB to make sure they receive what they are entitled to, whether it is AOW pension, child benefit, a personal care budget or another benefit we pay.
 I am committed to making this as simple as possible, for our clients as well as our staff.'

-Before joining the SVB, Simon was managing director of the Central Judicial Collection Agency (CJIB).
-He previously held several positions at the Tax and Customs Administration, including director of the Tax Help Line.
-Simon studied fiscal economics at the university of Groningen.
+Before joining the SVB, Simon was Managing Director of the Central Judicial Collection Agency (CJIB).
+He previously held several positions at the Dutch Tax Administration, including Director of the Tax Help Line.
+Simon studied Fiscal Economics at the University of Groningen.

 Additional positions: